 If you walk along the waterfront of the city to the south, by the end of the street Athens (Athens Street) you can go directly to the old Turkish fortress.
 It was built in 1625 year to defend the city and later served as a prison.
 And at the beginning of British rule in 1878 year it was also a prison, and then it turned into the police department.
 Today, the castle is a museum, which recreates, for example, the camera for the gallows.

-This is one of the oldest landmarks of Larnaca is steeped in history.
-In 900 the Byzantine Emperor Leo VI built this church over the tomb of Lazarus (blank as claimed fame).
-It seems that this saint after his second death happened to travel more than in life.
-His body was brought from Kition to Constantinople and finally found peace in Marseille.
-On his tomb discovered here about 890 year, has the Greek inscription: "Lazarus, a friend of Christ."
-Although the original building is almost nothing left in the XVII century church restored to its original plan and completed an impressive bell tower.
-This is one of the few bells, which the Turks have allowed to build up to 1857 years.
-The wooden iconostasis separating the altar part of the hall for the parishioners, there are some very notable carvings of the XVIII century.
-In the crypt of the church is a marble sarcophagus, which is considered to be the former grave of Lazarus.
+It is one of the oldest architectural monuments of Larnaca with a rich history.
+In 900, the Byzantine emperor Leo VI built this church over the grave of Lazarus (empty, as rumor had it).
+It seems that this saint, after his second death, was able to travel more than during life.
+His body was transported from Kition to Constantinople and, at last, found peace in Marseilles.
+On his grave, discovered here around 890 year, there is a Greek inscription: "Lazarus, a friend of Christ."
+Although there was practically nothing left from the original building, in the 17th century the church was recreated according to the original plan and complemented with an impressive bell tower.
+This is one of the few belfries that the Turks allowed to erect until 1857.
+In the wooden iconostasis, which separates the altar part from the hall for the parishioners, there are some very remarkable carvings of the XVIII century.
+In the crypt of the temple there is a marble sarcophagus, which is considered the former tomb of Lazarus.

 Church of St. Lazarus - one of the attractions of Larnaca.

-Resurrection in Bethany, a small village south-east of Jerusalem, Lazarus, brother of Mary and Martha, whom he called his friend Lord, much angered Jews.
-Being exposed to grave danger, after the murder of St. Stephen Protomartyr, Saint Lazarus was allotted on the coast of the sea, put in a boat without oars and removed from the borders of Judea.
-Divine volition of St. Lazarus with the disciples of the Lord and the holy Maximinus Kelidoniem, the Lord healed the blind sailed to the shores of Cyprus.
-With thirty years before the resurrection of "old", he has lived on the island more than thirty years.
-Here Saint Lazarus met holy Apostles Paul and Barnabas.
-These he was elevated to bishop of Kitii (Kition, the Jews called Hetim).
-The ruins of the ancient city of Kition found during archaeological excavations and are available for inspection.
+Resurrection in Bethany, in a small village to the southeast of Jerusalem, the righteous Lazarus, the brother of Martha and Mary, whom the Lord himself called his friend, greatly angered the Jews.
+Subject to mortal danger, after the murder of the holy first martyr Stephen, Saint Lazarus was taken to the seaside, set in a boat without oars and removed from the borders of Judea.
+By divine vengeance, Saint Lazarus, along with the disciple of the Lord Maximinus and Saint Calidonia, the Blind Healed Lord, sailed to the shores of Cyprus.
+Having resurrected for thirty years "from generation," he lived on the island for more than thirty years.
+Here Saint Lazarus met the holy apostles Paul and Barnabas.
+They were elevated to the bishops of the city of Kitia (Kition, from the Jews called Hetim).
+The ruins of the ancient city of Kition are found during archaeological excavations and are available for inspection.

-The name Lazarus related the following legend.
-Arriving at the island on a hot summer day, and avoiding the vicinity of Kition in search of refuge, Lazarus wanted to quench their thirst.
-Unable to find a source near, he asked a bunch of grapes from the writings of a woman near his home.
-She refused saint in his modest request, citing the poor harvest and drought.
-Leaving, Lazarus said, "So let the punishment for your false vine is withered, and become a salt lake."
-Since then, five kilometers west of Larnaca Cypriots show pilgrims and tourists Salt Lake, and are renowned for their hospitality.
-From December to March is winter hundreds of white and pink flamingos.
-On the highway leading into the city and airport offers great views of the mountains reflecting in the lake, among which dominates the top of the Holy Cross to the monastery Stavrovouni.
+The following tradition is associated with the name of the righteous Lazarus.
+Arriving on the island on a hot summer day, and circumventing the neighborhood of Kition in search of a refuge, the righteous Lazarus wanted to quench his thirst.
+Not finding a source nearby, he asked for a brush of grapes from a woman working near her house.
+She refused the saint in his humble request, referring to a crop failure and a drought.
+Leaving, the righteous Lazarus said: "So let it be withered as a punishment for lying, and turn into a salt lake."
+Since then, five kilometers west of Larnaca, Cypriots have shown the Salt Lake to pilgrims and tourists and are renowned for their hospitality.
+From December to March, hundreds of white and pink flamingos hibernate here.
+From the road leading to the city and the airport, you will see a magnificent view of the mountains reflected in the lake, among which the summit of the Holy Cross with the monastery of Stavrovouni dominates.

 Returning to Jerusalem, the Mother of God visited Cyprus, blessed apostles created the local church, and gave St. Lazarus linked her hands bishop's omophorion.